 Taking Vitamins with Breakfast

 Most people establish a regular regimen of taking their daily supplements with breakfast.
-It is a good habit to get into as it avoids them being forgotten and the food prevents them passing through the body too quickly.
+It is a good healthy aging habit to get into as it avoids them being forgotten and the food prevents them passing through the body too quickly.

 Most naturally-sourced vitamins and minerals are present in food so it makes sense to take any additional supplements in the same way, as part of a meal.
 B vitamins are a source of energy and they promote metabolism so they are best taken early in the day to boost and maintain energy levels.